parleh-mate/singapore-parliament-speeches-dbt/docs/columns/topic_order.md

 {% docs topic_order %}

-'Topic Order' denotes the sequence or order in which the topic was debated during the sitting.
+Order in which the topic was debated during the sitting.

 {% enddocs %}